BTWhite/go-btw-photon/README.md

 )](https://godoc.org/github.com/BTWhite/go-btw-photon)
 [![Go Report Card](https://goreportcard.com/badge/github.com/BTWhite/go-btw-photon?1)](https://goreportcard.com/report/github.com/BTWhite/go-btw-photon)

+# BitWhite Photon
+BitWhite is an efficient, flexible, and safe decentralized application platform designed to provide effortless development of decentralized applications.
+The root implementation was written in JavaScript.
+But in the future we plan to launch BTW on Golang and leave JS as an additional implementation.

 ### Photon
 Photon - is a new Protocol based on asynchronous graphs, designed to solve problems with scalability and speed reduction of transactions.